 - 1 large egg beaten

 - 1/2 cup chopped walnuts

-- 1 stick butter — melted
+- 1/2 cup unsalted butter melted

-- 3/4 cup brown sugar — packed
+- 3/4 cup brown sugar packed

-- Preheat oven to 350 degrees.
-Spray a bundt pan with cooking spray.
+- Preheat oven to 350°F. Spray a 9×9 or 9×13-inch pan with cooking spray.

 - Mix cinnamon and granulated sugar in a small bowl.
 Cut each dinner roll into 4-6 pieces.
 Place in a large bowl.
 Pour egg over the bread and toss with your hands.
 Pour cinnamon sugar over egg/bread mixture and toss with your hands.
 Place bread mixture in the prepared pan.